Thomas Aupic

-Thomas Aupic (born 24 February 1985) is a French professional footballer who plays as a goalkeeper for the club Paris FC in the French Ligue 2.
+Thomas Aupic (born 24 February 1985) is a French professional footballer who played as a goalkeeper.

 Professional career

 After a successful start to his footballing career with SR Colmar in the Championnat National, Aupic suffered years of injuries and setbacks including a fibula-tibia double fracture.
 After nearly giving up football in and taking a part-time teaching job, Aupic joined Paris FC in June 2016.
 He made his professional debut at the age of 32 for Paris FC in a 2–0 Coupe de la Ligue loss to Clermont Foot on 22 August 2017.